hafizhahmadzuhdi/Web2AngularJS/README.md

 Access the web application at http://i420882.hera.fhict.nl/

-Access the web application that used Laravel API at  http://i409310.hera.fhict.nl/ (Unfortunately the link given beside is unavailbale due to CORS problem related with our API, we will update it as soon as we got a solution)
+Access the web application that used Laravel API at  http://i409310.hera.fhict.nl/ (Unfortunately we didn't finish the API because it would take too much time to implement it now, and we decided to focus more on the front-end part, as Laravel is the subject of web3 we are taking next block)

 ## Prerequisites